Sheet music: Other types

 A short score is a reduction of a work for many instruments to just a few staves.
 Rather than composing directly in full score, many composers work out some type of short score while they are composing and later expand the complete orchestration.
 An opera, for instance, may be written first in a short score, then in full score, then reduced to a vocal score for rehearsal.
-Short scores are often not published; they may be more common for some performance venues (e.g., band) than in others.
-Because of their preliminary nature, short scores are the principal reference point for those composers wishing to attempt a 'completion' of another's unfinished work (e.g. Movements 2 through 5 of Gustav Mahler's 10th Symphony or the third act of Alban Berg's opera Lulu).
+Short scores are often not published; they may be more common for some ensembles (e.g., band) than in others.
+Because of their preliminary nature, short scores are the principal reference point for composers who wish to complete another's unfinished work (e.g. Movements 2 through 5 of Gustav Mahler's 10th Symphony or the third act of Alban Berg's opera Lulu).

 An open score is a score of a polyphonic piece showing each voice on a separate staff.
 In Renaissance or Baroque keyboard pieces, open scores of four staves were sometimes used instead of the more modern convention of one staff per hand.
 It is also sometimes synonymous with full score (which may have more than one part per staff).

 In a close score, all voice parts are represented on the two major staffs (treble and bass staffs).

 Scores from the Baroque period (c.1600–1750) are very often in the form of a bass line in the bass clef and the melodies played by instrument or sung on an upper stave (or staves) in the treble clef.
 The bass line typically had figures written above the bass notes indicating which intervals above the bass (e.g., chords) should be played, an approach called figured bass.
 The figures indicate which intervals the harpsichordist, pipe organist or lute player should play above each bass note.